Scriptbash/PluginExporter/README.md

 * Click on the Plugin Exporter icon <img src="https://github.com/Scriptbash/PluginExporter/blob/main/plugin_exporter/icon.png?raw=true" alt="drawing" width="30"/> or go in the "Plugins" menu, select "Plugin Exporter" and click on "Export plugins"
 * Select the "Import" option
 * Select a file to import and click on "OK"
-* The plugin will install the plugins and by default will skip those already installed
+* The plugin will add third party repositories if they were exported and install the plugins.
+By default it will skip those already installed

 ## Screenshot
 ![image](https://github.com/Scriptbash/PluginExporter/assets/98601298/4b92a3da-2cab-448c-865b-0949eeef5f3f)